Luna command-line tool documentation

 ID

-Variables can be given any name, does not need to be var1
+Variables can be given any valud name: i.e. they do not need to be var1

-no special characters, and they are case-sensitive).
-You can then
+but they should not include special characters and they are case-sensitive.
+You then

 include these variables by setting the vars